fmorenovr/fmorenovr.github.io/_posts/2017-05-07-Git-A-Fast-Guide-for-Newcomers.md

 ---
 layout: post
 title:  "Git, A Fast Guide for Newcomers."
-subtitle: This is a guide for novice on use git tool to practice with a version control system.
 date:   2017-05-07 00:20:12 -0500

+tags:
+  - Git
+  - Github
+  - Ubuntu
+  - Linux

+categories:
-categories: Version_System_Manager
+  - Version_System_Manager
 ---

+This is a guide for novice on use git tool to practice with a version control system.

 # git

 Git is a software control version system, using logs, you can see all modification (named as commit) of one project.